Jtaylor44t/Apple_App_Store_Analysis/README.md

 # Apple_App_Store_Analysis

+I used sqliteonline.com for this project.
+It is a browser based SQL IDE.
+You can upload your data directly to it and immediately begin querying it.
+It also has a built in function that allows you to display your query results as graphs/charts.
+That's why some select statements may have graph types in front of them like 'BAR-SELECT' and 'LINE-SELECT'.
+This represents the query result as the respected chart type when ran.

+I wanted to put the raw code into this repository and also a pdf that includes the graphs/charts under the query results so they are visible and easy to understand.
+So there will be a file with the raw code, and a PDF with the graphs/charts included under the code blocks.

 I wanted to make this analysis practical, so I'm using a fictional stakeholder to give myself some accountability and a clear purpose of this analysis.

 My fictional stake holder is an aspiring app developer looking into building an app.
 They need some questions answered first: